How to Teach the Child to Get Dressed On Their Own: All Secrets

 The child dresses and undresses themselves.
 They can take care of their clothes and use a cloth and/or a shoe brush.

-Before the age of 1.5 years, it is not recommended to teach dressing skills to the child, since their fine motor skills and hand coordination are not sufficiently formed yet.
+Before the age of 1.5 years, it is not recommended to teach dressing skills to the child, as their fine motor skills and hand coordination are not yet sufficiently developed.

 Why Do Children Not Want to Get Dressed On Their Own?

-There are several reasons why children may not be able to be talked into dressing without the help of an adult.
+There are several reasons why children may struggle to dress themselves without the help of an adult.

 1. The child doesn’t know how to do it

-This situation is typical for parents who have been dressing their child until the age of 4-5 years old, and then suddenly decided that it was time for them to do it on their own.
-At this point, mom or dad put a pile of clothes in front of the child, and they don’t even know what to do with it.
+This situation is typical for parents who have been dressing their child until the age of 4-5 years old and then suddenly decide that it is time for them to do it on their own.
+At this point, mom or dad puts a pile of clothes in front of the child, and they don’t even know what to do with it.

 2. They find the process boring